-Nothing feels better in the winter than a warm, cozy bed.
+Nothing feels better on a cold winter night than a warm, cozy bed.
 But winter bedding often needs a bit more special care than lighter weight summer sheets and bedding to keep it soft and snuggly.

 Big Bedding Needs Big Washers & Dryers

-Unless you have purchased commercial-sized appliances, most household washers and dryers aren't adequately sized to accommodate something like a thick, winter weight queen-size comforter.
+Unless you have purchased commercial-sized appliances, most household washers and dryers aren't adequately sized to accommodate something as large as a thick, winter weight queen or king-size comforter.

 The Low Down On Cleaning Down